jetbrains-academy/Machine-Learning-101/Horror Trees/Predicate/task.md

 quantitative, and if yes, the threshold condition should be an inequality.
 For nominal characteristics, the number of predicates equals the number of unique characteristic values, so the threshold condition for sample division is an equality check for the characteristic.
 The method should return a dataset and class labels divided according to this characteristic.
-The `information_gain` method will be implemented in next task.
+The `information_gain` method will be implemented in the next task.

 <div class="hint">